thisislawatts/example-jobs/Workplace Experience Coordinator.md

 <img src="https://res.cloudinary.com/snyk/image/upload/v1537345894/press-kit/brand/logo-black.png" width="100" alt="Snyk logo" />

-<p>&nbsp;</p>
+<h3>&nbsp;</h3>
-<p><span style="font-weight: 400;">We’re looking for a passionate, organized Workplace Experience Coordinator to join our Workplace Experience team and nail the first impressions at Snyk in our APJ offices.
-You’ll have a direct impact on in-office experiences in Singapore as well as remotely for our Tokyo and Sydney offices.
+<p><span style="font-weight: 400;">We’re looking for a passionate, organized Workplace Experience Coordinator to join our Workplace Experience team and nail the first impressions at Snyk in our Ottawa office.
+You’ll have a direct impact on in-office experiences in Ottawa as well as remotely for our remote Canadian Snykers.
 You will connect Snykers and visitors to our values, partner with the facilities teams, and manage the day-to-day office operations.&nbsp;</span></p>
 <p><span style="font-weight: 400;">The Workplace Experience team’s mission is to create experiences that tangibly connect our employees to the Snyk values.
 Essentially, we make Snyk the best place to work.
 We’re looking for someone who knows how to skillfully manage several projects, and has a strong commitment to excellence.
-The Workplace Experience Coordinator will be a key partner to our growing APJ population, and use frequent feedback to support a culture that is engaging and enabling.</span></p>
+The Workplace Experience Coordinator will be a key partner to our growing Canadian population, and use frequent feedback to support a culture that is engaging and enabling.</span></p>
 <p><strong>You’ll spend your time:</strong></p>
 <ul>
 <li style="font-weight: 400;"><span style="font-weight: 400;">Represent Snyk as you engage with employees, candidates, clients, guests, whether in-office as well as remotely for our other offices as well as our remote Snykers</span></li>